-When the system replies to AppleTalk ZIP GetNetInfo and GetLocalZones requests which originated on networks other than the network about which they request information (that is, requests which have been routed from distant networks), the router sets the source DDP address in the reply incorrectly, using a broadcast address.
-Furthermore, when a request is addressed to one of the system's interfaces, but received on a different interface, the information returned is taken from the receiving interface instead of from the interface to which the request is originated.
+- When the system replies to AppleTalk ZIP GetNetInfo and GetLocalZones requests which originated on networks other than the network about which they request information (that is, requests which have been routed from distant networks), the router sets the source DDP address in the reply incorrectly, using a broadcast address.
+Furthermore, when a request is addressed to one of the systems interfaces, but received on a different interface, the information returned is taken from the receiving interface instead of from the interface to which the request is originated.
 In addition, the address of the receiving interface is always used as the DDP-layer source address of the reply packet; correct behavior would be to use the address to which the request was originally sent.
 This behavior has no impact on ordinary AppleTalk applications, but may confuse some network management software.
-[CSCdi04809]

-Serious errors reported by the AppleTalk code are not logged to the console or to any syslog server, regardless of the configured logging levels.
-[CSCdi04812]

-If AppleTalk IPTalk is enabled, then disabled, a block of system memory will be "lost" and rendered unusable until the system is rebooted.
+[CSCdi04809] - Serious errors reported by the AppleTalk code are not logged to the console or to any syslog server, regardless of the configured logging levels.
+[CSCdi04812] - If AppleTalk IPTalk is enabled, then disabled, a block of system memory will be "lost" and rendered unusable until the system is rebooted.
 The block involved is not large, and the behavior rarely if ever has operational impact.
-[CSCdi04821]

-For Appletalk networks with macip service enabled, macip traffic will not be forwarded thru the router.
-This problem will only affect those networks where the macip packets must traverse the router actings as a macip server to reach another macip server.
-[CSCdi04909]

-IPtalk does not function.
-[CSCdi04932]

-When an AppleTalk ARP reply is received on a Token Ring interface, the sanity check that prevents entering multicast MAC addresses into the ARP table is done incorrectly; the least-significant bit of the first octet of the address is checked instead of the most-significant.
+[CSCdi04821] - For AppleTalk networks with macip service enabled, macip traffic will not be forwarded through the router.
+This problem will only affect those networks where the macip packets must traverse the router acting as a macip server to reach another macip server.
+[CSCdi04909] - IPtalk does not work.
+[CSCdi04932] - When an AppleTalk ARP reply is received on a Token Ring interface, the sanity check that prevents entering multicast MAC addresses into the ARP table is done incorrectly; the least-significant bit of the first octet of the address is checked instead of the most-significant.
 This may result in the system accepting invalid AppleTalk ARP replies, or, usually more seriously, in its ignoring valid ones.
 This can be worked around by reconfiguring other nodes to use Token Ring MAC addresses which do not have the least significant bits set in their first octets.
-[CSCdi05137]

-This problem will prevent cisco routers from properly interoperating with other AppleTalk implementations on FDDI media which do implement the March 8, 1991 Preliminary Proposal.
-[CSCdi05298]

-This bugs would affect the ability of a non-extended AppleTalk interface in discovery mode to start when there is only a Shiva FastPath on the cable to perform the function of seed router.
+[CSCdi05137] - This problem will prevent Cisco routers from properly interoperating with other AppleTalk implementations on FDDI media which do implement the March 8, 1991 Preliminary Proposal.
+[CSCdi05298] [CSCdi05464] - This bugs would affect the ability of a nonextended AppleTalk interface in discovery mode to start when there is only a Shiva FastPath on the cable to perform the function of seed router.
 If there is already some other router than a Shiva FastPath on the cable, the interface will start routing as expected.
-[CSCdi05437]

-This problem will prevent cisco routers from properly interoperating with other AppleTalk implementations on FDDI media which do implement the March 8, 1991 Preliminary Proposal.
-[CSCdi05464]

-When a router running a software release supporting FDDITalk, ie, 9.0(2), is on the same FDDI ring as a router running a pre-FDDItalk release, the AppleTalk protocol will be restarted on the FDDI interface every time a pre-FDDItalk RTMP broadcast is heard on the ring.

-Workaround: upgrade all routers running AppleTalk on the FDDI ring to 9.0(2) or do not upgrade any of the routers.
+[CSCdi05437] - When a router running a software release supporting FDDITalk, that is, 9.0(2), is on the same FDDI ring as a router running a pre-FDDItalk release, the AppleTalk protocol will be restarted on the FDDI interface every time a pre-FDDItalk RTMP broadcast is heard on the ring.
+The workaround is to upgrade all routers running AppleTalk on the FDDI ring to 9.0(2) or do not upgrade any of the routers.
 [CSCdi06129]

-Permit the deletion and/or redefinition of NetBIOS access-lists used by access-expressions.
-Also, change the access-expression parameters "input" and "output" to "in" and "out" for consistency.
-[CSCdi04815]

-CLNS hosts do not increment the line count correctly in the show host display.
-Consequently, the command does not respect the term length n settings.
-[CSCdi05083]

-The protocol translation option of the IGS router software fails to properly initialize the allowed transport outputs to include X.25 PAD service.
-This will result in messages of the form "% pad connections not permitted from this terminal" when a user attempts to create a PAD connection.
-Outgoing PAD connections configured via translate commands will operate correctly.
-A workaround is to configure the virtual terminals on the IGS to explicitly include the PAD capability by using the command transport output lat pad telnet.
-[CSCdi05115]

-On very heavily loaded systems, the CPU utilization percentages given by the show process and show cpu commands and the interface utilization percentages given by the show interface command may fail to decay properly or may be displayed as impossible values.
-[CSCdi05168]

-Under some circumstances, primarily involving a non-zero hold queue on an ethernet interface, the use of the HP probe feature may cause the router to lose memory.
-[CSCdi05186]

-Enabling debugging for the OSPF protocol may result in a loss of neighbors.
-This is caused by the logging process running at too high a priority.
-Note, logging messages may now be delayed due to this change in behavior.
-[CSCdi05202]

-If a user connected via TELNET to a router leaves the show process display at the "--more--" prompt, and the virtual terminal session idle timer expires, a system reload may occur.
-[CSCdi05633]

-Under unusual circumstance when an SNMP packet is received some memory will be lost, over time this could use up all system memory.
-Two things must be true for this to happen; a bad community name is in the snmp request resulting in an authentication trap, and the snmp request must have over 14 variables in it.
-[CSCdi06309]